 AR 10.14.1.
 Non-deviation guarantees of nuclear materials, and materials, facilities and equipment of nuclear interest;

 Main regulations in the nuclear sector

 ARN is entitled to set out regulations within its competency in agreement with section (a) of article 16 of Law No. 24 804.
 Argentina’s regulatory standards are intended for development; they are not prescriptive but fulfil safety objectives.
 The way to achieve these objectives is based on the decision making process carried out by the entity responsible for the design, construction, startup, operation and decommissioning of the facility.
 Such organizations must provide ARN with the technical means to achieve the objectives established by the regulations.

 ARN regulations take into account the agency’s regulatory experience in the control and oversight of activities in the nuclear field in Argentina, and are compatible with IAEA regulations, as well as with scientific criteria recommended by the International Commission on Radiological Protection.

 Regulatory guidelines of the institution recommend a course of action which is not compulsory and that can be used to facilitate the fulfilment of regulations.

 AR 1 Dosimetric factors for external irradiation and internal contamination, as well as food intervention.

-This regulatory guideline has information associated with Regulatory Regulation AR 10.1.1.
+This regulatory guideline has information associated with Regulatory Standard AR 10.1.1.

 AR 3 Conditions to be verified by the examining medical doctor in agreement with the psychophysical job profile diagram of the specified task.